-After receiving my Amiga as a kid and completing The Secret of Monkey Island for the first time, I found myself hooked on adventure games.
-One of the next I tried was King’s Quest VI: Heir Today, Gone Tomorrow.
-I have memories of collecting the flower of stench from the beach on the Isle of the Sacred Mountain; using this to overcome one of the Sense Gnomes on the Isle of Wonder; and being thrown into the Catacombs to face the Minotaur.
+I have fond memories of King’s Quest VI: Heir Today, Gone Tomorrow.
+Collecting the flower of stench from the beach on the Isle of the Sacred Mountain; using this to overcome one of the Sense Gnomes on the Isle of Wonder; and being thrown into the Catacombs to face the Minotaur.
 But the memory I remember most strongly is the fact I never finished.

 So when Emily Morganti got in touch to offer the chance to play a preview build of Mage’s Initiation: Reign of the Elements, I jumped at it.
 This upcoming adventure-RPG-hybrid is being created by Himalaya Studios – who previously released remakes of King’s Quest I: Quest for the Crown, Kings Quest II: Romancing the Throne and King’s Quest III: To Heir is Human under the moniker of Anonymous Game Developers Interactive (AGDI).
 Perhaps now will be the time I’ll redeem myself for that past failing and make Prince Alexander proud.